alexberriman/newtondb/README.md

 ### Adapters

+An Adapter is what Newton uses to read and write to a data source.
+Put simply, an Adapter is a class with both a `read` and `write` method to be able to read from and write changes to your data source.
+Newton does its best to infer the adapter you're wanting to use based on the original argument passed to it.
+For example:

+- If a data object of a certain shape is passed to it, Newton will instantiate a new `MemoryAdapter` instance.
+- If a file path is passed to it, Newton will instantiate a new `FileAdapter` instance.
+- If a URL is passed to it, Newton will instantiate a new `UrlAdapter` instance.

+You can extend Newton by creating your own Adapters and passing instances of those adapters through when you instantiate your database.
+For more information, see [custom adapters](#custom-adapters).

 ### Input data

 When thinking of data sources expressed in JSON, you will often have arrays/lists of data objects of a given type: